-A few trees only and the park offers a constant view of the river and of the cruise ships.
-An urban park all at once peaceful and amazing, fragile and imposing and one of the few places in the city of Montreal that allows a direct access to the River.
+A municipal park with a few trees only that offers a constant view of the River and of the cruise ships.
+An urban park all at once peaceful and amazing, fragile and imposing and one of the few places in the city of Montreal that allows a direct access to the St-Lawrence River.

-In the summer, a river shuttle service links the municipal Parc de la Promenade Bellerive to the provincial Parc National des Ïles-de-Boucherville across the river.
+In the summer, a river shuttle service links the municipal Parc de la Promenade Bellerive to the provincial Parc National des Ïles-de-Boucherville right across the banks of the River.

 During the summer, cycling is the best way to get around in the provincial Parc national des Îles-de-Boucherville.
 Bikes that can be rented on site.
-And, during the winter, the whole family can enjoy snowy landscapes and natural calm.
+During winter, the whole family can enjoy snowy landscapes and natural winter calm and beauty.

 The Mercier-Hochelaga-Maisonneuve borough is served by nine Metro Stations, that is Préfontaine, Joliette, Pie IX, Viau, l'Assomption Cadillac, Langelier, Radisson and Honoré-Beaugrand and by each of their respective STM bus transfers and bus lines.

-The borough is rich with its many different architecture styles such as the Biodôme built in 1976, renovated in 1989 in 1992 and currently closed and expected to reopen in Spring 2020, the Olympic Stadium built in the mid-1970's with the largest seating capacity in Canada and the Saputo Stadium opened in 2008 and home to the Montreal Impact Soccer Team.
+The borough is rich with its many different architecture styles such as the Biodôme built in 1976, renovated in 1989, in 1992, currently closed and expected to reopen in Spring 2020, the Olympic Stadium built in the mid-1970's with the largest seating capacity in Canada and the Saputo Stadium opened in 2008 and home to the Montreal Impact Soccer Team.

-Also highly valuable, the Montreal Botanical Garden since 1931 and, across the street, the beautiful Château Dufresne built between 1915 and 1918 with its two semi-detached Beaux-Arts style mansions one for each brother, Oscar Dufresne, business man and councilor and Marius Dufresne, engineer and architect.
+Also highly valuable, the Montreal Botanical Garden since 1931 and, across the street, the beautiful Château Dufresne built between 1915 and 1918 with its two semi-detached Beaux-Arts style mansions one for each brother, one for Oscar Dufresne, business man and councilor and one for Marius Dufresne, engineer and architect.